ARM-software/ebbr/source/chapter2-uefi.rst

 UEFI System Environment and Configuration
 =========================================

+The resident UEFI boot-time environment shall use the highest non-secure privilege level available.
+The exact meaning of this is architecture dependent, as detailed below.

+Resident UEFI firmware might target a specific privilege level.
+In contrast, UEFI Loaded Images, such as third-party drivers and boot applications, must not contain any built-in assumptions that they are to be loaded at a given privilege level during boot time since they can, for example, legitimately be loaded into either EL1 or EL2 on AArch64.

 AArch64 Exception Levels
 ------------------------

-The resident AArch64 UEFI boot-time environment is specified to "Use the highest 64-bit Non-secure privilege level available".
-This level is either EL1 or EL2, depending on whether or not virtualization is used or supported.
+UEFI shall execute as 64-bit code in AArch64 model at either EL1 or EL2, depending on whether or not virtualization is used or supported.

-Resident UEFI firmware might target a specific Exception level.
-In contrast, UEFI Loaded Images, such as thirdparty drivers and boot applications, must not contain any built-in assumptions that they are to be loaded at a given Exception level during boot time, since they can legitimately be loaded into EL1 or EL2.

 UEFI Boot at EL2
 ^^^^^^^^^^^^^^^^